 How are the reedbeds delivered and installed?

 Our modules are delivered to your site prebuilt and are installed by our knowledgeable team.
 Each bed weighs approximately 630kg empty.
-The beds have four secure lifting points allowing the attachment of strops or chains for easy positioning and deployment.
-Rentareedbed has been designed on the plug and play principle and can be connected in a variety of ways to a variety of systems to meet the specific requirements of your site.
+The beds have four secure lifting points allowing the attachment of straps or chains for easy positioning and deployment.
+Rentareedbed has been designed on the Plug and Play principle and can be connected in a variety of ways to a variety of systems to meet the specific requirements of your site.

 Do reedbeds require a lot of maintenance?

 +44 1984 624989